produnis/my-arch-packages/README.md

 # my-arch-packages
-manage a list of your favourite arch and aur packages and install them if needed.
-All information is saved to a local `sqlite3` database file.
+`my-arch-packages` is a tool designed to manage a list of your favorite Arch Linux and AUR (Arch User Repository) packages and install them as needed.
+It operates by storing all relevant information in a local `sqlite3` database file.

+## Purpose

+The primary aim of this script is to streamline the process of installing your preferred packages following a fresh installation of Arch Linux.
+By maintaining a curated list of packages in the database file, users can effortlessly retrieve installation commands for both pacman (Arch's package manager) and yay (AUR helper) with a simple command.

 ## Installation
+To utilize my-arch-packages, follow these steps:

 - Open `my-arch-packages.py` in a text editor and change the path to the database to your setting.
 - make it executable (e.g. `chmod +x my-arch-packages.py`)